hedache/Test-Angular/README.md

 # Test

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.8.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.

+## Notes

+The test was performed using mock and form-1 json from the samples folder.

 ## Development server